 The number of freestanding emergency rooms in Texas has grown from zero to more than 200 in less than a decade.
 In fact, Texas is home to more than half of all the freestanding ERs in the country.
-An AARP Texas investigation has found that many of these facilities are using misleading language about whether they’re in-network for insurance, putting Texans in peril of receiving burdensome surprise medical bills.
+AARP Texas Freestanding ER Survey about whether they’re in-network for insurance, putting Texans in peril of receiving burdensome surprise medical bills.

 A state law passed in 2009 cleared the way for the creation of freestanding ERs, making Texas the first state to do so.
 These facilities offer emergency medical treatment outside of a hospital.
 They can be found in neighborhoods and shopping centers, settings where non-emergency clinics also appear.